 CONTACT: Nazely Kurkjian

-The computers located in the labs support the following assistive software programs:
+The computers located in the ATR labs and the Mac pods in Bartle library support the following assistive software programs:

 - Allows students to hear text read aloud to facilitate comprehension.

 - Students are able to choose from a variety of voices to hear the text read, as well as convert the audio to an MP3 format.

 - Reads documents in PDF, MS Word, and KESI formats.

 - Mac and PC version available.
 Program can be downloaded from the Internet or there is an install disk in the SSD office.

 All students registered with SSD are eligible for this new version of Kurzweil 3000.
 If you are interested in receiving a username and password to use K3000/Firefly, please contact the Adaptive Technology Specialist.

 - Reads aloud documents that are in PDF format.